 “Why would I lie to you!?” he howled.
-“Why would I fucking pretend to be something I’m not, what could I possibly gain from claiming to be omega?
+He was so tired of having to prove again and again to this man that he was not lying, that he only wished to make him see reason.
+All of his patience snapped at last.
+“Why would I pretend to be something I’m not, what could I possibly gain from claiming to be kunze?
 You tell me, Zhu Yuansu!
 You tell me what your status has given you except grief, you tell me what I could possibly envy about being like you!”

 “Perhaps,” Zhu Yuansu replied, “you would hate yourself a little less if you were.”

-Wei Wuxian choked.
-His lungs seared with the pain of it; his belly grew an ache right below his ribs, as if he had run miles without breathing properly.
+Wei Wuxian’s open mouth let out no sound.
+Suddenly, his chest seemed to sear.
+His belly grew a stitch below the ribs, as if he had run miles without breathing properly.

 Zhu Yuansu stared at him as if he were the one who should be pitied.
 “You ask me what I was given,” he said.
 “I have a house.
 I have safety.
 I have a family—”

 “Your family left you alone to starve!”